 When simple tasks are disrupted by dizziness and loss of balance

 Balance is vital to everyday life and simple activities such as getting out of a chair, walking, bending over to put on shoes, washing your hair, driving a car, or going shopping.
 When balance problems develop there can be serious consequences: risk for falls increase, attention span can be shortened and abnormal sleep patterns can result, causing excess fatigue.
 For individuals with a medical condition, the ability to maintain balance is even more complex.
-The CHI Health Balance and Vestibular Program can help individuals whose lives have been disrupted by dizziness and loss of balance, regain their independence.
+The CHI Health Balance and Vestibular Program provides vestibular physical therapy and can help individuals whose lives have been disrupted by dizziness and loss of balance, regain their independence.

 Here are the facts: